An abstract approach to polychromatic coloring: shallow hitting sets in ABA-free hypergraphs and pseudohalfplanes: Dual problem and pseudohemisphere-hypergraphs

 \begin{thm} Given a pseudohalfplane arrangement $\HH$, we can color $\HH$ with $k$ colors such that if a point $p$ belongs to a subset $\HH_p$ of at least $3k-2$ of the pseudohalfplanes of $\HH$, then $\HH_p$ contains a pseudohalfplane of every color. \end{thm}

 Theorem~\ref{thm:dualpshp} follows from Theorem~\ref{thm:shitting}, that we will state and prove later.

 However, instead of coloring pseudohalfplanes, we stick to coloring points with respect to pseudohalfplanes and work with {\em dual hypergraphs}, where the vertex-hyperedge incidences are preserved, but vertices become hyperedges and hyperedges become vertices.
-Since we have already seen in Section~\ref{sec:pseudo} the equivalence of our abstract definition and the standard definition of a pseudohalfplane arrangement, we can use the well-known properties of the dual arrangement (see, e.g., \cite{B99}) to obtain the following.

-\begin{prop} A {\em dual pseudohalfplane-hypergraph} is a hypergraph $\HH$ on an ordered set of vertices $S$ such that there exists a set $X\subset S$ and an ABA-free hypergraph $\cal F$ on $S$ such that the hyperedges of $\HH$ are the hyperedges $F\Delta X$ for every $F\in \cal F$. \end{prop}